MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

     The minimum length required after read merging, adapter trimming, and base-quality quality trimming; resulting reads shorter than this length are discarded, and thereby excluded from further analyses by the pipeline.
 A value of at least 25 bp is recommended to cut down on the rate of spurious alignments; if possible, a value of 30 bp may be used to greatly reduce the fraction of spurious alignments, with smaller gains for greater minimums [Schubert2012]_.

     .. warning::
         The default value used by PALEOMIX for `--minlength` (25 bp) differs from the default value for AdapterRemoval (15 bp).
-Thus, if a minimum length of 15 bp is desired, it is nessesarily to explicitly state so in the makefile, simply commenting out this command-line argument is not sufficient.
+Thus, if a minimum length of 15 bp is desired, it is necessarily to explicitly state so in the makefile, simply commenting out this command-line argument is not sufficient.

 **Options \:\: AdapterRemoval \:\: --collapse**